Guren

 Guren (紅蓮) is a Japanese word meaning "crimson-colored lotus" commonly encountered in the West when used in an artistic connotation.
 In Japan, Guren (紅蓮) is "crimson-colored (紅) lotus flower (蓮の花)".
 It is compared to the color of a flame of a burning fire.
 In Buddhist terminology, Guren is also an abbreviation for Guren Jigoku (紅蓮地獄), which is the seventh of The Eight Cold Hells.
-Those who fell here after death, it is said that the skin is torn due to severe cold, and the blood looks like a crimson-colored lotus flower.
+Those who fell there after death, it is said that the skin is torn due to severe cold, and the blood looks like a crimson-colored lotus flower.
 The 10th century Juichimen Kannon may have had a water jar of Guren in its right hand.